Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The extensor digitorum is a long muscle in your forearm that helps you straighten your fingers and wrist.
 It starts from a lateral epicondyle of the humerus via the common extensor tendon on your elbow.
 It runs down to your second to fifth fingers.

-Its main job is to straighten your fingers at the middle and end joints, and it also helps with straightening your wrist.
+Its main job is to straighten your fingers at the middle and end joints, and it also helps straighten your wrist.

 Extensor Carpi Ulnaris